Burloe/GoLogger/README.md

 ##How to use:
 **Creating log entries:**<br>
+This plugin uses "sessions" to help you start and stop logging during the course of your game in case you don't want to log endlessly.
+Upon installation, the log sessions starts in the `_ready()` function of the "Gologger" autoload script.
+You should delete that if you only intend to log during specific times.
+Note that the .log files are truncated each time you run the game, if you want to save a specific log file, just copy it and rename it which won't overwrite the contents.

 Simply installing this plugin is not enough to for log entries to appear in the log files when you run your game.
 You still need to manually add log entries and specify the data each entry should display (if necessary).
 Fortunately, adding entries is as easy as writing `print()` calls, done with a single line of code:

 	Log.entry(0, "Your entry string here")